-All social media accounts officially recognized by PMC must have PMC faculty or staff member as an administrator at all times.
-Should a PMC employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is the President's responsibility to designate another PMC employee to be an account administrator prior to removing himself or herself from that role.
-PMC employees identified as administrators of accounts are held responsible for managing and monitoring the content of their officially recognized accounts.
+All social media accounts officially recognized by the College must always have a faculty or staff member as an administrator.
+Should a College employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is the President's responsibility to designate another employee to be an account administrator prior to removing himself or herself from that role.
+College employees identified as administrators of accounts are held responsible for managing and monitoring the content of their officially recognized accounts.
 Administrators are responsible for removing content that may violate the College's Conduct Policies.
 All user names and passwords must be stored, kept, and maintained by the President of the College.